swiftlang/swift/docs/SIL.rst

   exact representation depends on the function's `calling convention`_, which determines the exact ordering of currying clauses.
 Methods are treated as a form of curried function.

-TODO: Type-checking of cc and thin attributes will move into Swift's type-checker and out of SIL eventually.

 Layout Compatible Types
 ```````````````````````